-The ONS maintains several continuing education courses on our website.
+The OWNS maintains several continuing education courses on our website.
 These courses are open to members and non-members alike, however members receive a discount on the cost of each course.
 To receive this discount, the member must be logged into the website and all attendees must pass the post-course test to receive COPE credit for the course.
-Contact ONS via email if you are requiring a different form of education credit.
+Contact OWNS via email if you are requiring a different form of education credit.

 While taking these specific courses is not required for Fellowship status, we are hopeful that these will be valuable in launching the Fellowship process.
 Any accredited college sponsored course in nutrition is acceptable as credit toward the Fellowship requirements.
 All courses taken should be compliant with the American Clinical Board of nutrition diplomate educational training requirements and shall be through a college, university, institution, foundation, or agency that holds status with an accrediting agency recognized by the U.S. Department of Education, or holds a reciprocal agreement with that recognized agency.
 For more information - http://www.acbn.org/

 Written Material The deadline for submitting all required documentation for the written requirements of the admittance process occurs on August 1, approximately two months prior to the Society’s fall meeting.
 One case report is required to be submitted along with the application for fellowship.
 See the "Case Report" guidelines and "Research Paper" guidelines.